Photo: Catherine Page Harris

 Catherine Page Harris

-• Associate Professor of Landscape Architecture and Art
+• Associate Professor and Chair of Landscape Architecture and Art

 Bio